github-anis-snoussi/Radiopharmaceuticals-Optimizer/README.md

 npm run test
 ```

+## 🏝️ Codesandbox
+This is a codesandbox to test the sorting / prediction logic in isolation : [Link](https://codesandbox.io/s/rpo-sandbox-29y7qv)

 ## 🤝 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.